abobija/nfcity/README.md

 The device firmware is in the firmware directory.
 To build and flash the firmware to the ESP32, you must have ESP-IDF installed.
 Follow the instructions in the [official documentation](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32/get-started/index.html).

-Once ESP-IDF is installed, navigate to the `firmware` directory and follow these steps:
+Once ESP-IDF is installed, navigate to the `firmware` directory.
+Firmware configuration can be done with `idf.py menuconfig` or by manually creating a local configuration file.
+To create a local configuration file, follow these steps:

 1. Create a local configuration file by copying the example:
    ```bash